toddledev/documentation/docs/05-the-editor/09-element-panel/index.md

 - Add CSS classes to elements by entering a name and pressing enter
 - Bind classes to conditions to apply them dynamically via the `fx` button
-- Classes added here can be targeted in the styling tab as a style variant
+- Classes added here can be targeted in the style tab as a style variant
 - Classes cannot be added directly to components

 ### Special behaviors